 ***Please do not put me in the uncomfortable position of having to ask for payment, and any other fees that may have been added in the week.

 Transportation of Children At times we may schedule a field trip.
 Normally, those field trips with be “family field trips” and parents are required to attend if the child goes.
-We will be making walking field trips to the new library when it opens and the park right next to it.
+We will be making walking field trips to the new library and the park right next to it.
 That will not have any transportation issues, since we are walking.
-If a parent would like to help/participate in a fun event or party that we are having, they must first get background check cleared to do so.
-Please let us know at registration if you think you MIGHT want to participate so we can go ahead and run the check.

 Communication with Parents Parents are responsible for keeping up with special dates and needed information.
-We send home a quarterly newsletter; we have our online newsletter and we have a Telegram Messenger Group that ONLY current parents and family members can be in.
+We have a quarterly newsletter; our online newsletter and a Telegram Messenger Group that ONLY current parents and family members can be in.
 I will post updates, need-to-know information, party info, sick notices, etc. on one or more of those.
-I will ONLY be sending texts when it is about YOUR child; when we need something for them, when there is an issue with illness, injury or behavior.
+I will ONLY be sending texts when it concerns YOUR child; when we need something for them, when there is an issue with illness, injury or behavior.
+When we provide updates please record them in your Parent Handbook that is sent home the beginning of each school year.

 Personal Belongings All personal items must be clearly marked with child’s name.
 I take no responsibility for lost, stolen, or broken toys/videos brought from home.
 Should the child deliberately destroy my toys or other property through misuse or willfulness, the parent will be required to replace it.